-The district was once inhabited largely by fishermen and sailors due to its close proximity to the Tiber.
+Once inhabited largely by fishermen and sailors due to its close proximity to the Tiber.
 With the Imperial age, money came into the district with many important figures like Julius Caesar choosing to build their Villas in the area.
-It is this mix of wealth combined with architecture from the Middle Ages that gives Trastevere its neighborhood charm.
-Cobbled streets are now embraced by clusters of shops, bars and restaurants that have blended into its old buildings with exposed woodwork giving the place an intimate feel.
-Simply idyllic!
+It is this mix of wealth combined with architecture from the Middle Ages that gives Trastevere its irresistible charms.
+Cobbled streets filled with clusters of shops, bars and restaurants blend into old buildings with exposed woodwork.
+This is what gives Trastevere it’s appealing old world vibes.

 The adjacent map highlights Trastevere in red.
-North of the neighborhood you can see the Vatican City, which is only a 20 minute walk away.
-Looking East you can see how close Trastevere is to the Colosseum and the historical central of Rome – just 15 minutes walk away or three short stops on Tram number 8 from Piazza Venezia.
-If you’re staying North East, near Termini Station, a 15 minute ride on the ‘H’ bus will bring you right into Trastevere to the bus stop ‘Piazza Belli’.
+North of the neighborhood you can see Vatican City, which is only a 20 minute walk away.
+Looking East you can see how close Trastevere is to the Colosseum and the historical center of Rome – just a 15 minute walk away or three short stops on Tram number 8 from Piazza Venezia.
+If you’re staying near Termini Station, a 15 minute ride on the ‘H’ bus will bring you right into Trastevere to the bus stop ‘Piazza Belli’.
 (You can see our ‘Roma How To: Using the Roman Bus System’ video to help you learn how to use local transport in Rome.)

 Trastevere is home to some of the best hidden gems of Rome.
 From historical churches and fresh food markets to some of the city’s coolest bars and restaurants.
-There is so much to see and do in Trastevere, but we’ve tried to narrow down this never ending list for you so you can make the most of your afternoon, evening or full day in this area of Rome.
+There is so much to see and do in Trastevere, but we’ve tried to narrow down this never ending list for you so you can make the most of your afternoon, evening or full day in this incredible Rome neighborhood.

 Santa Maria in Trastevere

-Piazza Santa Maria in Trastevere is the main square in this neighborhood and is a must see while you’re strolling around the area’s beautiful cobbled backstreets.
+Piazza Santa Maria in Trastevere is the main square and is a must-see attraction as you’re strolling around the area’s beautiful cobbled backstreets.
 Home to one of the oldest churches in Rome and a primary hangout in the evening to watch street performers and entertainers, there’s no doubt you’ll fall in love with this square the moment you set foot in it.

 Within the Piazza you’ll find the Basilica of Santa Maria in Trastevere.
 The church as you see it now mostly dates back to the 12th century, with its tall ‘campanile’ (bell tower) and embellished facade with golden mosaics.
 The church sits on it’s original 4th century foundation and its interior is definitely something worth seeing whether you are religious or not.

-For a taste of local life and local food, walk south of Piazza Sant Maria and you’ll find a local fresh food market in Piazza di San Cosimato that was first.
+For a taste of local life and local food, walk south of Piazza Sant Maria and you’ll find a local fresh food market in Piazza di San Cosimato.
 The market has been open since ‘900 and many of the local vendors you find there today are descendants of the first vendors.

-Less touristy and more reasonably priced than Campo de’ Fiori, if you’re staying in accomodation that allows you to cook or are just looking to enjoy some good Italian produce on the go, this market is a hidden gem in Rome that is not to be missed – especially because you’ll be buying your fruit and veg in a place that was once walled off, flooded and used for naval battles.
+Less touristy and more reasonably priced than Campo de’ Fiori, if you’re staying in accomodation that allows you to cook or are just looking to enjoy some good Italian produce on the go, this market is a hidden gem in Rome that’s not to be missed – especially because you’ll be buying your produce in a place that was once walled off, flooded and used for naval battles.
 Pretty cool.

 Address: Piazza di San Cosimato | Hours: Mon-Sat 06:00-13:30

-If you’re walking to Trastevere from the center, you’ll pass over one of Rome’s favorite bridges – Ponte Sisto.
+If you’re walking to Trastevere from Rome’s historical center, you’ll pass over one of Rome’s favorite bridges – Ponte Sisto.
 Pass over this bridge in the evenings and you’ll find musicians and street performers entertaining passers-by.

 Once you reach Trastevere on the other side, you’ll walk into Piazza Trilussa.
 This square is named after the Roman Poet Trilussa, a local Trasteverino who found inspiration for his poetry in his home neighborhood, and at the bottom of a liquor bottle.